 - Laksa: If there’s one dish you need to try in Singapore, it’s laksa.
 This fragrant and rich seafood noodle soup is a staple in the region with every city putting their own spin on it.
 Throughout the city you’ll encounter any number of laksa variety, but keep your eye out for katong laksa, a truly Singaporean version featuring short-cut noodles that fit into a spoon (rather than relying on the normally requisite slurping).

-- Char Kuay Teow: From the instant I tasted this dish, I was in love.
-Featuring a bed of broad noodles tossed in sweet dark soy sauce and served with a diverse set of ingredients including eggs, bean sprouts, cockles, pork fat, and fish cakes, char kuay teow is rich and tasty enough to keep you coming back for seconds on your trip to Singapore.
+- Char Kway Teow: From the instant I tasted this dish, I was in love.
+Featuring a bed of broad noodles tossed in sweet dark soy sauce and served with a diverse set of ingredients including eggs, bean sprouts, cockles, pork fat, and fish cakes, char kway teow is rich and tasty enough to keep you coming back for seconds on your trip to Singapore.

 - Satay: Whether you’re in Malaysia, Indonesia or Singapore, you won’t go far without seeing this barbecued Southeast Asian classic cookin’ up on a grill.
 Whether you decide on the beef, chicken, pork or lamb variety of satay, the true test comes with the quality of the distinctive peanut dipping sauce served with it.